Babies Born In October Live Longer And Are Better At Sports

-You already know that August babies are the tallest and September babies do best in school, but what about October babies?
-Are they made of pumpkin spice and everything nice?
+You already know that August babies tend to be the tallest and September babies are more likely to do well in school, but what about October babies?
+Are they made of pumpkin, spice, and everything nice?
 Are they creepy and a little off-kilter, like Halloween?
 Absolutely not — this is science, not astrology.
 But studies do suggest that October babies seem to share several attributes.
 They’re better at sports and unlikely to commit suicide.
-And while they get sick more often, they tend to tough it out and live long lives.
+And although they get sick more often, they tend to tough it out and live long lives.

 Here’s everything you need to know about the science of being born in October.

-Autumn babies are more likely to live to be 100-years-old than those born in the summer, according to a 2011 study of 1,574 centenarians (people who live to or beyond 100) and their 11,000 shorter-lived siblings and spouses.
-The results revealed that “persons born in September-November have significantly higher chances of exceptional longevity than persons born in March,” study authors write.
-And a subsequent German study echoed these findings, with more recent data.
+Autumn babies are more likely to live to be 100-years-old than those born in the summer, according to a 2011 study of 1,574 centenarians (people who live to or beyond 100) and 11,000 of their shorter-lived siblings and spouses.
+The results revealed that “persons born in September-November have significantly higher chances of exceptional longevity than persons born in March,” study authors wrote.
+A subsequent German study echoed these findings, with more recent data.

-…But, Strangely, They Seem To Get Sick More Often
+…But, Strangely, People Born In October Seem To Get Sick More Often

-Despite numerous studies linking increased longevity to autumn births, a 2015 study of 1,000 individuals born between 1900 and 2000 found that October babies have the highest risk of overall disease (May babies had the lowest).
-However, study authors stress that individual health habits matter more than the general disease risk, in this case.
+Despite numerous studies linking increased longevity to autumn births, a 2015 study of 1,000 individuals born between 1900 and 2000 found that October babies have the highest risk of overall disease.
+(May babies had the lowest.)
+However, study authors stress that individual health habits matter more than general disease risk, in this case.
 “The risk related to birth month is relatively minor when compared to more influential variables like diet and exercise,” study co-author Nicholas Tatonetti said in a statement.
-Hopefully your healthy October stock will offset that risk.

-Another nugget from the above study is that, while October babies may have an increased risk of asthma and respiratory illnesses, they’re at reduced risk of cardiovascular disease.
-Another 2012 study linked these lower cardiovascular disease risks with longer life expectancies, which explains why people born in October may be more at risk of diseases, but still enjoy long lives.
+Another nugget from the above study is that, although October babies may have an increased risk of asthma and respiratory illnesses, they’re at reduced risk of cardiovascular disease.
+Another 2012 study linked these lower cardiovascular disease risks with longer life expectancies, which explains why people born in October may be more at risk of disease, but still enjoy long lives.

-And Way More Heart On The Playing Field
+And Those With An October Birthday Way More Heart On The Playing Field